PXL-SNE-Security-Advanced/digital_forensics_imaging_recovery/reverse_engineering/running_a_c_progam_on_kali.md

-# Running a C Program on Kali Linux from the Command Line
+# Compiling and running C Code on Kali Linux from the Command Line

 ## 1. Install GCC (If Not Installed)